China's Didi suspends Hitch ride-sharing service after passenger killed

 STATE MEDIA CRITICISM

-China's state-backed media criticized Didi's safety record on Sunday, while celebrities took to social media and pledged to delete the application.
+China's state-backed media criticised Didi's safety record on Sunday, while celebrities took to social media and pledged to delete the application.

 "You've had so many incidents," an unnamed family member of Zhao was quoted as saying in the Qianjiang Evening news, an official Zhejiang province publication.